rocket-pool/docs.rocketpool.net/docs/guides/houston/stake-eth-on-behalf.md

 # Unstake ETH on behalf of node

 When you're ready to withdraw ETH you've staked on behalf of a node, head over to the [staking site](https://devnet.rocketpool.net/manage/withdraw-eth) and select 'Withdraw ETH' in the dropdown menu.
-You should be greeted with a familiar menu prompting to enter the node address you want to withdraw from:
+After signing in as the node's [primary withdrawal address](../node/prepare-node#setting-your-primary-withdrawal-address), you should be greeted with a familiar menu.
+You'll be prompted to enter the node address you want to withdraw from:

 ![](./images/enter_node_address.png){ style="display: block; margin: 0 auto" }